|Nutritional Guidelines (per serving)|

 Surprisingly, all of the toppings that you would find on a normal beef or turkey burger go quite well on these much healthier black bean burgers.
 Then just serve them up with a few healthy sides like baked beans or baked oven fries or a healthy low-fat coleslaw.

-My family always asks for seconds of these low-calorie black bean burgers, so make sure you make enough for seconds for those who wish.
 If you have leftovers, the bean patties can be stored in an airtight container in the fridge for a day or two after making them.
 Finish off with all of the normal burger toppings – lettuce leaves, sliced tomato, sliced onion, pickle slices, catsup, mustard – and serve alongside some crispy oven fries.

 - 1 15-oz. can black beans (drained and rinsed)